VighneshHM/Community_Website/README.md

 ## Contact

-If you have any questions or issues, please reach out to us by email at `gautamrdev7@gmail.com`.
+If you have any questions or issues, please reach out to us by email at `ccube@am.amrita.edu`.

 ## License